wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

+       field cryptography DH(x,Y) is expontiation of element Y to the power of x (implied modulo a field defining prime, p) resulting in an element Z.

    a = len(b)
        indicates the length in bits of the string b.

 2. Background

+   Internet access has become an expected service at many locations - for example, coffeeshops, airports and hotels.
+In many cases, this is offered over "Open" (unencrypted) wireless networks.
+[Ed: An example of this is the "ietf-hotel" SSID provides at IETF meeting hotels.]
+Users should always use a VPN, and should only browse TLS protected sites, but in many cases they do not.
+This leaves their traffic vulnerable to pervasive monitors, and attackers with e.g wireshark in the next room.

-   Many businesses (for example, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
+   In addition, many businesses (for example, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
 Many customers will use the availability of free Wi-Fi as a deciding factor in which business to patronize.
 Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform complex configuration on their network.
 In addition, customers are generally unwilling to do complicated provisioning on their devices just to obtain free Wi-Fi.
    This leads to a popular deployment technique -- a network protected using a shared and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
 The PSK is used in a cryptographic handshake defined in [IEEE802.11] called the "4-way handshake" to prove knowledge of the PSK and derive traffic encryption keys for bulk wireless data.